Skip to main content

 This requirement is intended to ensure that the program is integrated into the broader framework of the employer’s health benefits and is not simply a standalone data collection exercise.
 The program must also be based on underwriting risks, classifying risks, or administering such risks.

-This means that the data collected through the program must be used to inform the design of the or to help employees manage their health conditions.
+This means that the data collected through the program must be used to inform the design of the health plan or to help employees manage their health conditions.
 A program that simply collects data without providing any follow-up or support is unlikely to meet this standard.

 Ethical Considerations and Unintended Consequences